slatedocs/slate/source/index.html.md

 # Introduction

-CoinBTR provides a simple and practical REST API to help you to automatically perform nearly all actions you can at `coinbtr.com`.
+CoinBTR provides a simple and practical REST API to help you to automatically perform nearly all actions you can do in our platform [CoinBTR](https://coinbtr.com).

 ## General considerations

 Before making API calls consider the following:

-* All requests use the `application/json` content type and go over `https`.
-The base url is `https://api.coinbtr.com/v1/`.
+* All requests use the `application/json` content type and go over `http`.
+The base url is `https://coinbtr.com/api/v1/`.
-* All requests are `GET`, `POST` and `PUT` requests and all responses come in a default response object with the result in the result field.
+* All requests are `GET` and `POST` requests and all responses come in a default response object with the result in the `data` field.
 * Always check the `success` flag to ensure that your API call succeeded.
+* If something goes wrong look at the `msg` field.
+There you will find the error description and error code.

 ## HTTP API Responses

 CoinBTR REST API calls will always return a JSON Object.

-* Successful API calls will response a JSON  objects that looks like:
+* A successful API call will response a JSON  object that looks like:

 `{
   "success": true,